Dow falls as US-China trade wars intensify

 So much for TGIF.

-Stocks sank after President Trump announced $50 billion in new tariffs on Chinese imports Friday, escalating worries about a trade war between the United States and China.
+Stocks dipped after President Trump announced $50 billion in new tariffs on Chinese imports Friday, escalating worries about a trade war between the United States and China.

 China immediately responded with tariffs of its own, which could hurt US businesses.

-The Dow fell more than 280 points at one point but bounced back and was down about 100 points in late afternoon trading.
+The Dow fell more than 280 points in the morning but bounced back to finish the day down just 85 points.
 Big multinational companies, including Apple (AAPL), Boeing (BA), Caterpillar (CAT) and Intel (INTC) -- all of which generate a significant chunk of sales from China -- were among the Dow losers.

 Investors are also concerned about President Trump's trade policies with other nations.
 The White House has imposed tariffs on steel and aluminum imports from Canada, Mexico and the European Union.

-The Dow is now in a four-day losing streak, having fallen 1% this week.
-The S&P 500 and Nasdaq were both lower Friday as well.
+The Dow is in the midst of a four-day losing streak, having fallen nearly 1% this week.
+The S&P 500 and Nasdaq both ended lower Friday as well.

 "Volatility has returned," said Kate Warne, investment strategist at Edward Jones.
 "Trade disruptions could be a threat to the economy and earnings, especially since the rest of the world is not growing as strongly as US."